tomasagray/fcab-theme/README.md

 ![FCAB Custom Theme for WordPress](https://github.com/tomasagray/fcab-theme/raw/master/screenshot.png)
 # FCAB Custom Theme
-This theme was developed for the Foundation for Charitable Activities in Bangladesh, in cooperation with the University of Michigan School of Information.
+This  is a theme developed for the Foundation for Charitable Activities in Bangladesh, in cooperation with the University of Michigan School of Information.